artemixer/filepwner/README.md

 When creating this tool I had customisations in mind, so I did my best to keep everything as cookie-cutter as possible.
 You are able to add your own modules/rules for running tests as well as adding new file extensions.

-To add a module simply add a function with your desired functionality to `modules.py` then include the function by name into the list "active_modules" in `filepwner.py`
+To add a module simply add a function with your desired functionality to `modules.py` then add the function by name into the list "active_modules" in `variations.py`

-To add a new file extension add the sample.{ext} file to `assets/sample_files`, then add the extension and its mimetype to `variations.py`
+To add a new file extension add the sample.{ext} file to `assets/sample_files`, then add the extension and its mimetype/magic bytes to `variations.py`

 ## Test targets
 For testing purposes I also included sample .php scripts (`/test_targets`) to emulate the behaviour of upload forms.
 If you wish to gain a better understanding of the soft or simply want to test if it works, feel free to run tests against them.